-Based on our findings, we recommend enforcing common support with respect to the most important wage determinants ex ante.
-To estimate the unexplained pay gap, we recommend combining exact matching on some important wage determinants with radius matching on a flexibly specified propensity score.
+Based on our findings, we recommend enforcing common support with respect to the most important wage determinants ex ante and to control for wage determinants in a flexible way for any choice of estimator, including BO.
+If samples are sufficiently large, we further recommend using a semi-parametric estimator instead of BO that combines exact matching on some important wage determinants with radius matching on a flexibly specified propensity score.
 This minimizes the risk of functional form misspecification and offers a reasonable balance of comparability, precision of the estimate, and representativeness of the study sample.
 For the private and public sector, respectively, implementing these recommendations with our data explains 16% and 43% more of the raw wage gap than standard BO estimates and results in estimated unexplained pay gaps that are 23% and 50% lower.
 An important takeaway for policy makers is that the commonly reported BO estimates of the gender pay gap can be misleading.